How to install Deluge (v1.2.x/v1.3.x) headless on Ubuntu Server

 In the newer versions of Ubuntu, Deluge comes in two parts; the server (also called the daemon) and the user interface.
 This means you can install the Deluge daemon as a headless service and then control it from a remote machine.
 You can either control the daemon using the Deluge client itself (for example the Windows version of Deluge) or alternatively you can use your browser to control it.
 If you've not installed VNC and are running a purely headless setup then running Deluge headless is pretty much your only option!
 So, here's how you install it:

-At the time of writing Deluge version 1.2.2 is the most up to date release for Lucid and 1.3.0 is the most up to date for Maverick.
+At the time of writing Deluge version 1.3.6 is the most up to date release for Trusty Tahr 14.04LTS.

 So, first off we need to create a new user called "deluge" and perform a couple more steps: